 Examples of Good Practice Extent of Compliance Actions Required Establish a committee of elected members assigned with responsibility for the management and administration of the Pension Fund.
 Fully compliant.
 The council has established a Pensions Committee to discharge the duties of the Council as Administering Authority of the Fund.
 The Pensions Committee has been established and operates within the Council's constitutional arrangements as a Committee of the Council.
 None.
 Set out clear roles for officers with responsibility for ensuring the proper running of the committee including a process for declaration of conflicts of interest.
-Fully compliant.
-The Pensions Committee is subject to the council's usual constitutional arrangements and each meeting provides an opportunity to declare any such conflicts.
 None.
 Publish a Governance Compliance Statement in accordance with CLG statutory guidance to include review of the Committee's structure and composition.
 Fully compliant.
 Governance Policy & Compliance Statement published and updated annually.
 None.
 The Fund will continue to update the document annually or more frequently if material changes.
 Appointments to the committee should, where possible, be based on consideration of relevant skills, experience and continuity.
 Partially compliant.
 Previous Committee reviews have resulted in only minimal change to Pensions Committee membership.
 The 2012 elections however resulted in many previous members became unavailable and this, To ensure appropriate training is available to new Committee members and that ongoing knowledge and skills development is tailored to individual needs.